bjornbytes/RxLua/doc/README.md

 #### `:getValue()`

-Returns the last value emitted by the Subject, or the initial value passed to the constructor if nothing has been emitted yet.
+Returns the last value emitted by the BehaviorSubject, or the initial value passed to the constructor if nothing has been emitted yet.

 # ReplaySubject